 Make a Better Paper Airplane

-Who hasn’t spent some part of some class at some point during his life making a paper airplane when he should be doing something else?
-You probably did and your child probably has as well.
+What kid hasn’t spent some part of some class at some point during his life making a paper airplane when he should have been doing something else?
 Why not turn this common time killer into a lesson on the physics of aerodynamics and flight?
-This is a great activity for students of all ages, but high school physics students should have a greater understanding of fluid dynamics and be able to push the outer limits of paper airplane design!
+This is a great activity for students of all ages, but older students should have a greater understanding of fluid dynamics and be able to push the outer limits of paper airplane design!

 What You Need: